EleniNtz13/Public-Library-Internship-Sparta/weeks-10-11-12/weeks-10-11-12-report.md

 ❗ The entire project is located in the repository named **excel_form_app_php**.
 However, for privacy reasons, the repository has been set to private.

 🚀 Ready for internal library use!

+---

+## 💡 Conclusion

+This project demonstrates the fundamental structure of a front-end web application and how core web technologies interact with each other.

+HTML provides the structural foundation of the web page by defining elements such as forms, inputs, labels, and buttons.
+CSS is used to enhance the visual presentation and user experience by controlling layout, colors, spacing, and responsiveness.
+JavaScript adds dynamic behavior, allowing the page to respond to user actions, perform form validation, and manage interactions.

+Together, these three technologies form the core of modern web development on the client side.
+Understanding how HTML, CSS, and JavaScript work together is essential for building functional and user-friendly interfaces.

+In larger web applications, these front-end components typically communicate with server-side technologies and frameworks that handle data processing, authentication, and database management.
+This project focuses on the front-end layer, which represents the first step in building complete web applications.